PatWie/feather/README.md

     C(Ch, Cw) = Cval;
 ````

-While this is a fairly simple example, using template magic it gets the same optimization from the compiler but is much more understandable.
+While this is a fairly simple example, using template magic it gets the ~~same optimization from the compiler~~ (apparently the nvcc cannot optimize everything) but is much more understandable.
 Further specifying the shape allows to validate memory access.

+Note, the register usage can increase sometimes when using the approach from this library.

 ## I do not use it